eigenholser/photo-album/README.rst

 Editing and Building the Templates
 ----------------------------------

-See the README in the templates directory for details.
+See the `README in the templates directory`_ for details.

+.. _README in the templates directory: templates/